 I would like to welcome all students into an environment that creates a sense of community, pride, courtesy, and utmost respect; we are all here to work cooperatively and to learn together.
 I consider it an honor that you have chosen to be in my course and want to thank you in advance for the time and hard work that you will put into this learning experience.
 I wish you luck this semester and hope that the grade that you achieve in this course will reflect the effort you put into it.
 Please make every attempt to keep up with all assignments.
-This includes keeping up with the fast pace of this course and complete all assignments, exams, and papers/projects on time.
+This includes keeping up with the fast pace of this course and completing all assignments, exams, and papers/projects on time.

 One of the keys to being successful in college is to communicate with your instructor.
-Feel free to email if I can help you be successful in this course.
+Feel free to contact me if I can help your success in this course.

 If you miss a class meeting for any reason, YOU are responsible for all material covered, for announcements made in your absence, and for acquiring any materials that may have been distributed in class.
+Missed assignments or activities will only be given if absence is excused.
 I do NOT give out my notes so you will need to get those from another student.